vvt/GreenhouseProject/README_EN.md

   <li>Work with many sensors of many types (humidity, temperature, water flow and so on);</li>
   <li>Compute deltas within two sensors, even different hardware types (for example, compute temperature delta between DS18B20 and DHT22);</li>
   <li>Work with reservation lists;</li>
-  <li>Work with universal modules - is the key feature of the firmware, when the sensors connected to the universal module PCB, and can be queried through RS-485, 1-Wire, nRF;</li>
+  <li>Work with universal modules - is the key feature of the firmware, when the sensors connected to the universal module PCB, and can be queried through RS-485, 1-Wire, nRF, LoRa;</li>
   <li>Gather logs to many locations: local file on SD-card, web-based interface, GardenBoss.ru and so on;</li>
   <li>Alarm support: when the rule is raised by its conditions - you will receive alarm SMS;</li>
   <li>And many, many tasty features...</li>